pamendez/SSN-Validator/docs/Manual.md

 Once in the application, you can insert the social security number after the previous message is shown.
 Depending on your input, the social security number can be valid or invalid:

 * If the social security number entered is valid, a message will be shown indicating the validity.
-* Otherwise, if the social security number is not valid, a message will be shown indicating the invalidity, alongside the reason why it was invalid.
+* Otherwise, if the social security number is not valid, a message will be shown indicating the invalidity, alongside the reason why it is invalid.